croct-tech/plug-js/docs/quick-start.md

 analysis purposes.
 For such cases, the SDK provides a way to store data that remains available for evaluation only for the session's duration.

-In the following example, we are going to implement a way to understand the user's questions.
-We could then use this information to display content that could help answer these questions along the journey.
+In the following example, we will implement a way to understand the user's doubts.
+We can then use this information to display content that helps answer those questions along the journey.

+After updating the code on CodePen with the code below, you will see something that resembles an FAQ.

 ```html
 <details onclick="addQuestion('pricing')">
     <summary>How much does Croct cost?</summary>
     <p>Try Croct free for 14 days, no credit card required.</p>